shahnazmshariff/takehome-questions/solutions/README.md

 <h3>Question 1</h3>

 To run the code with custom inputs, update values of the string (s) and list of words (D) in the main function.
+Assumption: case-sensitive solution i.e., the case is considered when the string is matched with words in the list (abc != Abc)

 <h3>Question 3</h3>